Dreaming381/Latios-Framework/README.md

 towards Unity’s ECS.

-This version targets Entities 1.4.4 with ENTITY_STORE_V1 and a minimum editor version of 6000.0.23f1.
-Entities 6.4.0 compatibility is experimental.
+This version targets Entities 1.4.4 with ENTITY_STORE_V1 and a minimum editor version of 6000.3.8f1.
+Entities 6.4.0 compatibility is not supported at this time.

 *[0.14.x] users, please read the* [*Upgrade Guide*](https://github.com/Dreaming381/Latios-Framework-Documentation/blob/main/Upgrade%20Guide.md)*!*